 Each sales platform, such as your online store, Amazon, Facebook Marketplace, eBay, might have different composition and filtration options for product information.
 It might be challenging to remember and keep up with those requirements and ensure consistency of information among all platforms.

 One potential solution for the challenges of selling on multiple channels is to use inventory management software.
-An inventory management software system, such as eSwap, will quickly and automatically categorize products by their characteristics.
+For example, an inventory management software system, such as eSwap, will quickly and automatically categorize products by their characteristics.
 Despite that, the system allows multi-channel monitoring with complete accuracy.

 One of the primary purposes of online catalog management is to help customers easily filter and find what they need.
 For that purpose, online catalogs must have proper and accurate filtration criteria.
 For example, if a customer filters black shoes and there are only red ones in their search results, that might cause a loss of a potential sale.